Ozark Trail Cooler vs. YETI

 - Locking plate that was made with industrial stainless steel

 - Heavy-duty handles that are easy to grip

 Considering that this product received a bear-resistant certificate from the Interagency Grizzly Bear Committee, you know for sure that your food will stay safe as you’re camping.
 This means there’s no chance Yogi will steal your food.

 The Ozark also features four cup holders, which means it also doubles as a table.
 Furthermore, the latches are secure, so the risk of them popping off is very low; the food will remain insulated for as long as you leave it there.

-The handles have similar design as the ones on YETI Tundras – the only difference being that this item doesn’t feature the same sturdy military grade rope.
+The handles have a similar design as the ones on YETI Tundras – the only difference being that this item doesn’t feature the same sturdy military-grade rope.
 It’s thinner – like the kind you would normally see on a backpack.